agda/agda/doc/user-manual/language/cubical.lagda.rst

 that one uses the cubical identity types unless one really need ``J`` to compute on ``refl``.
-The reason for this is that the syntax for path types does not work for the identity types, making many proofs more involved as the only way to reason about them is using ``J`` (furthermore, the path types satisfy many useful definitional equalities that the identity types don't).
+The reason for this is that the syntax for path types does not work for the identity types, making many proofs more involved as the only way to reason about them is using ``J``.
+Furthermore, the path types satisfy many useful definitional equalities that the identity types don't.

 References
 ----------